Life As a Transportation Equipment Painter

 Coordination: Adjusting actions in relation to others' actions.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-In 2016, there was an estimated number of 58,100 jobs in the United States for Transportation Equipment Painter.
+There were about 58,100 jobs for Transportation Equipment Painter in 2016 (in the United States).
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,800 new jobs for Transportation Equipment Painter by 2026.
-There will be an estimated 6,600 positions for Transportation Equipment Painter per year.
+Due to new job openings and attrition, there will be an average of 6,600 job openings in this field each year.